import numpy as np

 Note that .dissolve

 not only combines single-part into multi-part geometries, but also dissolves any internal borders.
-So, in fact, the result may be single-part (in case when all parts touch each other, unlike in nz
+So, in fact, the resulting geometries may be single-part (in case when all parts touch each other, unlike in nz

 ).
 If, for some reason, we want to combine geometries into multi-part without dissolving, we can fall back to the pandas .agg